yuvaraj91/Yuvaraj91/README.md

 # Hi there 👋

 I'm Yuva (he/him).
 I'm a Data & Analytics Engineer by profession.
-Currently based in Germany, and originally from Malaysia.
+Based in Germany, and originally from Malaysia.

 I have experience working in the BI and Data Analytics fields across Tech, Banking, Insurance, and Telecommunications industries.